-Note: If extra space is needed to complete any item, attach a continuation sheet, indicate the item number, and provide the responsible the structure, ownership and control of the regional center entity.
+Part 3.
+Information About the Regional Center (Continued) Note: If extra space is needed to complete any item, attach a continuation sheet, indicate the item number, and provide the response.
+1a.
+Describe the structure, ownership and control of the regional center entity.
 PLEASE SEE ATTACHED OPERATIONS PLAN AT EXHIBIT 12.
-U.S. IMMIGRATION FUND-NJ, LLC ISOURCE OWNED BY U.S. IMMIGRATION FUND, LLC.
-U.S. IMMIGRATION FUND-NJ, LLC WILL HAVE SOLE MANAGER, U.S. IMMIGRATION FUND, LLC. Ì b.
-Date the Regional Center was established(mm/dd/yyyy): 2012-12-07 c.
+U.S. IMMIGRATION FUND-NJ, LLC IS 100% OWNED BY U.S. IMMIGRATION FUND, LLC.
+U.S. IMMIGRATION FUND-NJ, LLC WILL HAVE A SOLE MANAGER, U.S. IMMIGRATION FUND, LLC. b.
+Date the Regional Center was established(mm/dd/yyyy): 2012-12-07 e.
 Organization Structure for the Regional Center: 1.
 Agency of a U.S. State or Territory (identify) 2.
 Corporation 3.
-Partnership (including Limited Partnership) ★ 4.
+Partnership (including Limited Partnership) 4.
 Limited Liability Company (LLC) 5.
-Other (Explain) 3 No Yes - Attach a copy of the adverse decision, with an explanation, the date of decision, and case number, if a Bescribe the geographic area of the regional center.
+Other (Explain) 2.
+Has this regional center's designation ever been formally terminated by USCIS, or has the regional center ever filed a Form I-924 or regional center proposal or amendment that was denied?
+No See - Attach a copy of the adverse decision, with an explanation, the date of decision, and case number, if any.
+3. Describe the geographic area of the regional center.
 Note: This area must be contiguous.
-Provide a map of the geographic area of the regional center.
-The territory comprised of: Bergen County; Essex County; Hudson County; Middlesex County; Monmouth County, Passaic County; Union County, and Morris County, in the Sta of New Jersey.
-PLEASE SEE MAPS OF THE REGIONAL CENTER'S TERRITORY ATTACHED IN EXHIB 7.
-Describe the regional center's administration, oversight, and management functions that are or will be in place to monitor all capital investment activities and the allocation of the resulting jobs created or maintained under the sponsorship of the region center.
+Provide a map of the geographic area.
+The territory comprised of: Bergen County; Essex County; Hudson County; Middlesex County; Monmouth County, Passaic County; Union County, and Morris County, in the State of New Jersey.
+PLEASE SEE MAPS OF THE REGIONAL CENTER'S TERRITORY ATTACHED IN EXHIBIT 7.
+4. Describe the regional center's administration, oversight, and management functions that are or will be in place to monitor all EB-5 capital investment activities and the allocation of the resulting jobs created or maintained under the sponsorship of the regional center.
 MANAGEMENT AND OVERSIGHT PROVIDED BY U.S. IMMIGRATION FUND, LLC AND ITS EXPERIENCED MANAGEMENT TEAM AS DESCRIBED IN THE ATTACHED OPERATIONS PLAN AT EXHIBIT 12.